 - Contributory Infringement

 Contributory trademark infringement happens when a party knowingly helps facilitate direct infringement.
-For example, a clothing manufacturer that knowingly produces counterfeit The North Face® apparel for a seller would be participating in contributory trademark infringement.
+For example, a clothing manufacturer would be participating in contributory trademark infringement if they knowingly produce counterfeit The North Face® apparel for a seller.

 - Vicarious Infringement